huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 ```

 Yes we changed quite a decent amount here.

   + We imported the Task class here just as we did in the Tasks component.
 Just as we did there we updated all
   the areas dealing with `_tasks` to use the new Task class.
-  + You might also notice we have a new metadata property **inputs** which we pass in the array the taskIndex.
+  + You might also notice we have a new metadata property **inputs** which we give an array with the taskIndex.
   No longer do we have to create some weird scope variable using the following signs which make no sense =, &, and @.
   We also don't have to worry does this bind one way or two way.
 If it is an inputs it binds from parent to child.
 If
   it is outputs it binds from child to parent.
-Lastly you can have the inputs also be in the outputs so you get your
+You can also have the inputs be in the outputs so you get your
   two way binding.
+As a side not you might have noticed we don't have that weird thing in Angular 1 where you call
+  it taskIndex in the directive and task-index on the element tag.
+Instead what you call it in the Directive/Component is what
+  you call it on the element tag.
   + No more `require` to say you want to use another directive.
 Instead you can do what makes sense.
 You can inject
   the component or directive you need straight into the constructor.
 You might ask why I had to do `@Inject(forwardRef(() => Tasks)) tasks)`?
   Well this particular injection is special.
 That is because the Tasks component also imports the SubTasks component.